 Therefore, it’s important than when you’re trying to motivate yourself or others, you try to create equal fairness across the board.
 This will motivate people because they’ll know that the effort they put in will bear the fruits of their labor.

-How to Use the Equity Theory of Motivation to Your Advantage
+How to Use the Equity Theory of Motivation

 The Equity Theory of Motivation in Business